Note: Fee change January 1, 2014.

-Effective January 1, 2013, the fee for certified copies of birth certificates will be $23 in accordance with Assembly Bill 1053, which was chaptered on Oct.
-2, 2011.
-This fee will effect all requests processed in 2013.
-Therefore, if you mail your request the last part of December 2012 please submit the new fee.
+Effective January 1, 2014, the fee for certified copies of birth certificates will be $28 in accordance with Assembly Bill 1053.
+This fee will affect all requests processed in 2014.
+Therefore, if you mail your request the last part of December 2013 please submit the new fee.

 Birth certificates are used for many official governmental purposes such as Social Security, passport applications and school enrollments.
 They are sometimes used for non-official registrations such as little league.
 You can purchase a certified copy of a birth certificate in person at the County Clerk-Recorder's office at 555 County Center, First Floor,